DiegoGLins/Nikkel/README.md

 # Nikkel

-Este é a aplicação Nikel do projeto Codaí.
+Este é uma aplicação Nikel do projeto Codaí.

-This is the Nikel application of the Codaí project.
+This is a Nikel application of the Codaí project.